MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

   - There are two basic approaches to creating flutter apps with responsive design Use the LayoutBuilder class
             - From its builder property, you get a BoxConstraints Object.
 Examine the constraints properties to decide what to display
-            - For example, if your max width is greater than your width breakpoint return a Scaffold object with a row that has a list in the left , you can also adjust your display based one devices height , the aspect ratio or some other property
+            - For example, if your max width is greater than your width breakpoint return a Scaffold object with a row that has a list in the left , you can also adjust your display based on devices height , the aspect ratio or some other property
             - When the constraint changes , the build function runs , in simple terms we have two layouts depending on the orientation or screen size , and we rebuild our layout depending on these
 Use the MediaQuery.of()
     - Use the MediaQuery.of() method in your build function